Skip to content

 • use of closed network connection

-These mean that one of the nodes on the network refused a connection to your node.
-You do not need to do anything with these errors.
+These logs mean that one of the nodes on the network refused a connection to your node.
 Wait for your node to crawl more nodes on the network.
+You don’t need to do anything manually to address these errors.

 curl localhost:26657/status